bigrain1993/m4800-hackintosh/README.md

-Dell Precision M4800 Hackintosh Install
+Dell Precision M4800 Hackintosh Installation Guide

-These are files needed to get a Dell Precision M4800 going on OS X All files will be divided into parts of what point you're at in your setup Side note: This may also work on a M6800, seeing as it's the same internals, just different size since it's a 17.3" laptop.
+These are files needed to get a Dell Precision M4800 going on macOS All files will be divided into parts of what point you're at in your setup Side note: This may also work on a M6800, seeing as it's the same internals, just different size since it's a 17.3" laptop.